 avrdude -B10 -c usbasp -p m328p -U hfuse:w:0xDF:m

 avrdude -B10 -c usbasp -p m328p -U efuse:w:0x04:m

 You should see the script run and program the Atmega328p chip

 If you see an error, the check your settings and try again!

-The replacement GPS module is smaller and works just fine.
 Not only does this GPS option leave much more room in the case for the receiver kit, it's also easier to mount the antenna to the top of the box.
 It is not quite as sensitive as the QRP labs version, but worked well for me,

 Setting up the GPS board

 Now, you may not need to change any settings and your GPS may work as soon as it is plugged in.
 However, I needed to activate the time message, to do this I had to install the GT-U7 GPS software that is available for free (U-Center).
 I connected to the GPS board to my PC using a regular USB lead and configured the following items (very easy to do):

 Tip: I also purchased a bigger GPS antenna which multiplied the satellite locks by 3!

 Here are the U3S settings I used to get my first 20m and 40m WSPR spots.